weiliangc3/wdi-project-1/README.md

 Points are gained the longer you stay alive, and the more karma you collect, the faster you gain points.
 The karma bonus goes up to a maximum of 10x, so sometimes it's worth the risk to get that gold karma block.

+The green bar on the right represents your health, and the yellow bar represents the amount of karma active.
+Karma dissipates over time, so don't stop collecting them!

 There are two modes to the game, selectable at the top right hand corner- Challenge mode and Endless.

 In Challenge mode, your aim is to achieve a certain amount of points to progress to the next level, where you'll face more, faster, and bigger red boxes.
 There are 4 levels, but the last level is a true challenge of your reactions and planning.